-What to know about paying taxes on my U.S. ecommerce business
+What to know about paying taxes on a U.S. ecommerce business

 Navigating ecommerce business taxes in the U.S. can be daunting.
 There are several types of taxes, and they vary based on factors like your business structure and where you’ve chosen to incorporate.
 Learning the basics of business taxes is an important part of ensuring you can focus on what you do best — running your business.